 Emotive BC – “Electric vehicles (EVs) are here to stay.
 Charging stations are everywhere; music sounds better in EVs, road trips are more fun, and gas prices are a fading image in your rearview mirror.

 We created Emotive to share the good news.
 Why not come see what all the buzz is about?
 Emotive is a campaign that raises awareness of plug-in electric vehicles in B.C.
 The campaign’s goal is to share with British Columbians how much FUN it is to drive an EV.”

 VEVA – Vancouver Electric Vehicle Association: “The purpose of the Vancouver Electric Vehicle Association is to promote and develop a general interest in the use of electric vehicle transportation as an alternative to the internal combustion engine.”

 Victoria Leaf Club – a club based in Victoria with a lot of information on owning an EV on the Island.
 Includes trip reports, member stories, region-specific news, a forum, and much more!

 Canadian Leaf – a blogger based in Ontario, where the winters are much colder than here in the Kootenays.
-He has almost 4 years on his LEAF and over 80,000 km.
+He has over 7 years on his LEAF and over 100,000 km.
 Also, he was the first LEAF owner in Canada!